-NORTH AUGUSTA – The Augusta GreenJackets (Atlanta Braves) took an early lead, but the Myrtle Beach Pelicans (Chicago Cubs) used a six-run ninth inning to take their fifth game of the series with an 8-3 win on a rainy Sunday, June 11, at SRP Park.
+NORTH AUGUSTA – The Augusta GreenJackets (Atlanta Braves) took an early lead, but the Myrtle Beach Pelicans (Chicago Cubs) used a five-run third inning to take their fourth game of the series with a 7-5 win June 10 at SRP Park.

 Augusta Good News is a local, digital newspaper.
 Subscribe to the newsletter here.